 Since May 2009 the data of the DeutschlandTREND s available for scientific teaching and research.
 Infratest dimap cumulates the data for each year.
 GESIS then archives this data as well as the documentation and takes care of the dissemination.

-The DeutschlandTREND is currently available as an annual cumulation for 2008 up to 2016.
+The DeutschlandTREND is currently available as an annual cumulation form 1998 onwards.

 The Press and Information Office of the Federal Government informs the general public as well as the media about the work of the Federal Government.
 Furthermore, the Office informs the Federal Government about the general state of affairs in Germany and the world.